make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   in a sequence of pseudorandom numbers.
 - Here are the results of the spectral test for the sequences A and B:
-- ...reveal plots for each...
+- ..._reveal plots for each_...
 - It's interesting to see how two sequences which appear equally random can actually have very different properties when displayed like this.
-- ...the spectral test is NOT comprehensive...
+- The spectral test is NOT comprehensive.
-- ...its just one of many tests for randomness...
+- It is just one of many known tests for randomness, and in 1995 George Marsaglia published a CD ROM which included an entire suite of tests.
-- In 1995, George Marsaglia published a CD ROM that included an entire suite of tests like this called "The Diehard Battery of Tests of Randomness".
+- He called it "The Diehard Battery of Tests of Randomness".
-- ...Marsaglia's tests, values in use, RANDU...

 # Implementation in JavaScript

-- If you look at a list of the LCG constants in use, many of them require support for 64-bit integers.
+- Many of the LCG constants in common use require support for 64-bit integers.
 - In JavaScript, the built-in number type only gives us 53 bits of precision:

-  `Number.MAX_SAFE_INTEGER` = $2^{53}-1$.
+  > `Number.MAX_SAFE_INTEGER` = $2^{53}-1$

 - Fortunately there is something called the Park-Miller random number generator.
-- The constants suggest by Park and Miller in 1988 (and revised slightly in 1993) just happen to be suitable for JavaScript.
+- The constants suggest by Park and Miller in 1988 (and revised slightly in 1993) just happen to be suitable for JavaScript:
-- Here is a simple implementation in JavaScript:

   ```javascript
   const MODULUS = 2147483647; // 0x7FFFFFFF